Llyr4472/Money-Printer/README.md

 ### Contact

-For questions or inquiries about the Money-Printer project, please contact [Discord](https://discord.gg/MaCaJCN7).
+For questions or inquiries about the Money-Printer project, please contact [Discord](https://discord.gg/Xn4erZuZ).

 ### Acknowledgments

-Special thanks to the creators and maintainers of the libraries and resources used in this project, including Pandas, Requests, and Pandas TA.
+Special thanks to the creators and maintainers of the libraries used in this project, including Pandas, Requests, and Pandas TA.